Data Protection Changes (GDPR)

 Much of the existing legislation is retained, in principle, however the overall breadth of the legistation is extended and your responsibilities and potential penalties are broader and more serious:

 Data - The new regulations extend the meaning of personally identifiable data to include computer IDs and any other mechanism that could be used to track an individual user.
 The existing distinction between B2B and B2C users are dropped, all must be treated the same.

-Consent - You will be required to always gain consent to put your users into your email marketing list.
+Consent - Depending on your basis for processing you may be required to gain consent to put your users into your email marketing list.
 If you're B2C you are already required to gain consent from your customers.
 Currently B2B are not required to gain opt ins from businesses.
 In 2018 this will change and everyone will require a positive opt in.
 Consent can be verbal, written or online (e.g. tick box) but must be a positive action.
 You cannot offer them a pre-ticked box or an option to Opt Out etc, you must also obtain specific consent for all channels and usages you intend to use in relation to their data.

 All consents you receive will need be recorded adequately as you will be required to provide proof that consent was given.
 You need to consider date, mechanism and scope for all consent records.
 Customers will have the right to opt out of any of the consents they give, including being profiled according to their interests and behaviour, unless they have previously consented to it or it is required as part of your terms and conditions.